bms5213-F2021/bms5213-F2021.github.io/docs/lectures/week3.md

 ### The Sampling distribution

 There's another distribution that's important to us that we haven't discussed yet.
 This is called the *Sampling distribution*.
-The reason it is so important is that ... *Central Limit Theorem*
+The *Sampling distribution* is the probability distribution for estimators such as the sample mean by which we get point estimates.
+The reason estimators get their own distribution is that the value of the estimate depends on the specific sample selected from the population and will differ for each sample.
+If we repeat sampling many times, we will get many different values for the estimate, but we'll sometimes have overlap.
+For this reason, estimators are also considered random variables and have their own distribution, the *sampling distribution*.
+The reason this is so important is that the sampling distribution is often approximately normally distributed if the sample size is large enough and observations are independent.
+This approximate normal distribution of the sampling distribution is centered around the true value/parameter that we are trying to estimate.
+It's also due to something called the *Central Limit Theorem*.
+This is true no matter which distribution the original data is from.
+And this then allows us to find confidence intervals in the same way no matter the underlying data distribution, and to assume something called the 68-95-99.7% rule for normal distributions.
+We'll see examples of this in lecture.

 ## Hypothesis Testing